lihebi/blog/_posts/2014-09-12-gnutls-bug-analysis-for-com-s641.md

 But in `if` statement in `main` function, issue is caused because `C` treats negative as `true`.

 When we compile the program and see the result, `Pass` is outputed even if we input an invalid certificate `3`.

+### Further Analysis

+Programmers always cannot remember what all return values mean.
+Most good programmers will check if negative values bring some trouble.

+For static analysis, this is flow sensitive for that it does make difference when to assign the result for return.
+It is path sensitive analysis because for execution in different branches the assignment differs.
+Besides, some statements are skipped in different executions.